dogumer/easyvcf/README.md

 #### Advantages
 - Saves a lot of time for user
 - Prevents human-made errors Ex.
 Entering the wrong number
+- Corrects numbers which doesn't start with 0

 ## How To Install
 In terminal: `pip install easyvcf` <br>